holepunchto/corestore/README.md

 {
   primaryKey, // Overrides the primaryKey for this session namespace, // If set to null it will reset to the DEFAULT_NAMESPACE
-  detach: true // By disabling this, closing the session will also close the store that created the session }
+  detach: true, // By disabling this, closing the session will also close the store that created the session
+  inflightRange: null // Advanced option.
+Forwarded to the Hypercores created by `session.get(...)
+}
 ```